-A well-thought, logical structure of the website is vastly important for SEO.
-And I can list a number of fairly common IA issues that can have a huge impact on the crawl budget.
+Also, here’s a list of fairly common IA issues that can have a huge impact on the crawl budget.

-Having content copied over a number of pages not only results in a duplicate content issue, it can also impact crawling, as duplicate pages take space in the crawling schedule.
+Having content copied over a number of pages not only results in a duplicate content issue, but it can also negatively impact crawling, as duplicate pages take space in the crawling schedule.
 There are several categories of duplicate content that are worth addressing:

 Which John Malkovich is canonical?